CALL: 855.987.4275 or 619.887.4275

-To date we have enjoyed a 100% operational record at every shark site we operate in.
-Shark Diver remains committed to Safe and Sane Shark Diving TM, it’s a way of doing shark dive operations right, the first time, every time.
+To date we have enjoyed a 100% operational record at every one of our shark diving sites.
+Shark Diver remains committed to Safe and Sane Shark Diving™.
+It is a way of doing shark dive operations right; the first time and every time.
 No shark system is 100%, so let’s talk shark safety.

 Over the past decade Shark Diver has steadfastly stuck to a few core operations principals that are at the heart of Safe and Sane Shark Diving.

-- Sharks are not “playthings”.
+Sharks are not ‘play things.’
 Along with respect comes the understanding that stunt work with sharks with regular divers ultimately leads to disaster.
 We conduct the same dive and baiting protocol with sharks each and every time.
 Operations that conduct stunt work with sharks while commercial divers are in the water have little respect for the animals and the resource.
 We are here to observe these magnificent animals, not use them for personal gain, either with stunt based images or video or by calling stunt work “conservation.”

 Do I need qualifications to dive?

 Other than being reasonably physically fit, you don’t have to be an expert diver to cage dive with us at our Isla Guadalupe white shark dive site.
-Divers joining us in the Bahamas do need to be certified divers.
+Divers joining us in the Bahamas and Fiji, however, do need to be certified divers.
 For non divers joining us this season at Guadalupe, you will be required to attend a one-hour onboard cage diving presentation.
 Comfort in the water is a must.
 We strongly suggest that non divers take an “intro to diving” class at your local dive shop prior to joining us at our white shark dive site.